Mindfulness meditation techniques for beginners are a good start for new people who want to explore the world of mindfulness for inner peace.

 Body scan meditation is a practice that involves systematically directing your attention to different parts of your body, observing physical sensations, and cultivating a deep sense of awareness.

-It allows you to become fully present in your body, honoring its wisdom and nurturing a gentle curiosity towards its sensations.
+It allows you to become fully present in your body, honouring its wisdom and nurturing a gentle curiosity towards its sensations.

 Body scan meditation offers numerous benefits, particularly for beginners which include the following:

-- Stress and Tension Reduction: Body scan meditation helps release accumulated tension, promoting relaxation and reducing stress.
-It allows you to identify areas of tension and consciously release them, fostering a sense of overall well-being.
+Stress and Tension Reduction: Body scan meditation releases tension, promoting relaxation and reducing stress.
+Identify and release areas of tension for overall well-being.

 Loving-kindness meditation is a practice that taps into the wellspring of love and kindness within us, radiating it outwards to ourselves and all beings.